Apple’s iPadOS 14.8 update is causing problems for some iPad users.

 iPadOS 14 Downgrade Status

-If you can’t stand iPadOS 14.6’s performance on your iPad, note that you no longer have the ability to downgrade your device’s software.
+If you can’t stand iPadOS 14.8’s performance on your iPad, note that you can’t downgrade your device’s software.

-Apple has stopped signing on iPadOS 14.5.1 which means you can’t bring your iPad’s software back to the previous version of iPadOS 14 in an effort to improve performance.
+Apple stopped signing on iPadOS 14.7.1 which means you can’t bring your iPad’s software back to the previous version of iPadOS 14 in an effort to improve performance.

 For more about how the downgrade process works, take a look at our detailed walkthrough.